 Northland Pet Supply makes insulated cedar cat houses that assemble with a power screwdriver.

-love warmth, that much is sure.
+All house cats love warmth, that much is sure.
 More than one cat has burned its tail while sleeping near a fire.

 Cats typically crave extra warmth as they age, perhaps to help lessen the pain of arthritic joints, or due to lower body mass and slower metabolism causing less internal heat production.